LucaCiucci/differential-rs/doc/main.typ

 = Target usage <target-usage>

-This work focuses on a practical implementation of FAD in Rust and the target usage consist in the differentiation of of specific functions or generic-typed functions in the form:
+This work focuses on a practical implementation of FAD in Rust and the target usage consist in the differentiation of specific functions or generic-typed functions in the form:
 ```rust
 fn f<T: Real>(x: T) -> T {
   // ...
 }
 ```
 where `Real` is a trait that represents a real number, and `T` is a generic type that implements the `Real` trait.\
-This feels like the natural approach with statically typed languages, but other possibilities have been explored before, for example leveraging on an IR manipulation #ref-enzyme.
-We focus on a regular generic based approach because it is a straightforward approach and simpler to use for many applications as it does not require a specific compiler pipeline, even though it requires the code to be compatible with the provided types.
+This is a natural approach with statically typed languages, but other possibilities have been explored before, for example leveraging on an IR manipulation #ref-enzyme.
+We focus on a regular generic based approach since it is a straightforward approach and relatively simple to use for many applications as it does not require a specific compiler pipeline, even though it requires the code to be compatible with the provided types.

 = Possible implementations for FAD <possible-implementations>